leocengia/SCI-repo/README.md

 > time is X PM on Saturday and
 > Jewish holidays].

+**Agent-normalized template text**

+Check-in starts at [insert time] on Saturday [and Jewish holidays/the final day of Jewish holidays].
+[Check-out time is X PM on Saturday and Jewish holidays].

 **Important information**

 When using this template, standard check-in and